 Public Health in Portugal

-Portugal currently has no nation-wide organization that represents all Public Health residents exclusively – we have four regional committees (North, Center, Lisbon and Tagus Valley and Alentejo).
-These regional committees are a legal requirement in Portugal and are elected for three-year periods and each is composed between three and five public health residents.
+Portugal does not have a nationwide organization that represents all Public Health residents exclusively – we have six regional committees (North, Center, Lisbon and Tagus Valley, Alentejo, Algarve and Azores).
+These regional committees are a legal requirement in Portugal and are elected for two-year periods and each is composed up to five public health residents.
 These committees exist since December 2011 and have been working together on national and international matters.
 We are part of Euronet MRPH since May 2012.

 Please feel free to contact us through our email address email@example.com